Collision of orbits for families of polynomials defined over fields of positive characteristic: Introduction

 The dynamical Mordell-Lang (DML) conjecture considers a quasiprojective variety $X$ with an endomorphism $\Phi$ (over a field $L$ of characteristic $0$), an irreducible curve $C\subset X$, and a point $\alpha\in X(L)$.
 The conjecture predicts that the \emph{unlikely} occurrence of infinitely many points in $\OO_\Phi(\alpha)\cap C$ \emph{must} be explained only by the fact that $C$ is periodic under the action of $\Phi$ (i.e., $\Phi^n(C)\subseteq C$ for some $n\in\N$).
 For more details on the DML conjecture and a survey of some of the partial results, we refer the reader to \cite{BGT-book}.

-In a different direction, we describe the problem of \emph{simultaneously preperiodic points} for an algebraic family of polynomials.
+In a different direction, we describe the problem of \emph{simultaneously preperiodic points} (which was itself motivated by \cite{M-Z-1,M-Z-2}) for an algebraic family of polynomials; for a concise survey discussing this research question, see \cite{25}.
 Consider a family of polynomials $f_\l$ of degree $d\ge 2$, whose coefficients depend polynomially on $\l\in\C$, and two points $\alpha,\beta\in\C$.
 The \emph{unlikely} existence of infinitely many parameters $\l\in\C$ such that both $\alpha$ and $\beta$ are preperiodic for $f_\l$ can only occur if $\alpha$ and $\beta$ are \emph{dynamically related} with respect to the \emph{entire} family of polynomials $f_\l$ (see \cite[Theorem~1.3]{Matt-2}, which extends the previous results of \cite{Matt, GHT-ANT}).
 For a broader survey of recent work and new research directions on unlikely intersection questions in arithmetic dynamics, we refer the reader to \cite{survey}.

 The vast majority of the proven results and open problems in arithmetic dynamics concern the algebraic dynamical systems defined over fields of characteristic $0$ (see \cite{survey} and the references therein).
 It is only recently that several outstanding conjectures have been considered in positive characteristic; in each case, new features emerge for the dynamical systems in characteristic $p$.
 These new intricacies are due to the presence of the Frobenius map (similar to the isotriviality issues appearing in \cite{Tom}) and the existence of additive polynomials of degree greater than one (which lead to new unlikely intersection questions as in \cite{BM-1, BM-2}).
-Indeed, the DML conjecture (see \cite{Banach, JIMJ, TAMS, Alina, XY, XY-2, Y}), the problem of simultaneous preperiodic points for an algebraic family of polynomials (see \cite{1}), and the Zariski Dense Orbit conjecture (see \cite{Alice-Tom} for its formulation over fields of characteristic $0$ and \cite{G-Sina, G-Sina-2} for the problem over fields of characteristic $p$) are all more subtle when studied in a positive characteristic setting.
+Indeed, the DML conjecture (see \cite{Banach, JIMJ, TAMS, Alina, XY, Y}), the problem of simultaneous preperiodic points for an algebraic family of polynomials (see \cite{1}), and the Zariski Dense Orbit conjecture (see \cite{Alice-Tom} for its formulation over fields of characteristic $0$ and \cite{G-Sina, G-Sina-2} for the problem over fields of characteristic $p$) are all more subtle when studied in a positive characteristic setting.